What is the best Ragdoll cat food?

 Cat Probiotics and Other Supplements

-Whenever switching a kitty to new cat food, you've got to do it slowly, and I also always use cat probiotics to prevent diarrhea.
-While I used to always have Purina Fortiflora Feline Nutritional Supplement Box on hand - there was a little issue with them recently, so I went to the readership to see what they used.
+It’s imperative to remember when switching a kitty to new cat food, you need to do it slowly.
+I always use cat probiotics to prevent diarrhea.
+I used to always have Purina Fortiflora Feline Nutritional Supplement Box on hand.
+They recently had a minor issue, so I went to the readership to see what they used.

 You can read the discussion on Facebook about probiotics.
 For cat probiotic pills, I take one of the capsules out of the jar (it's refrigerated).
 Open it up and then divide the powder inside into two ramekins.
 I then cover one of the ramekins and save it for the next day.
 Then I add about 1/2 teaspoon or a full teaspoon of water to the other ramekin - mix the probiotics with the water and then offer it to Charlie.

-He usually will just drink/lap it up - but sometimes I have to put it in a syringe and slowly put it in his mouth.
-In an interview with holistic veterinarian, Dr. Jean Hofve, she mentioned that all geriatric cats should be on an omega 3, probiotics, digestive enzyme, and antioxidant.
+He usually will drink/lap it up – but sometimes I have to put it in a syringe and slowly put it in his mouth.
+In an interview with a holistic veterinarian, Dr. Jean Hofve, she mentioned that all geriatric cats should be on omega 3’s, probiotics, digestive enzymes, and antioxidants.

 Here are the ones she likes: